-At your request, we have conducted an actuarial valuation of The Police Retirement System of St. Louis as of October 1, 2018.
+At your request, we have conducted an actuarial valuation of The Police Retirement System of St. Louis as of October 1, 2019.
 The valuation is organized as follows:

-- In Section I, Board Summary, we describe the purpose of an actuarial valuation and summarize the key results found in this valuation. - The Main Body of the report presents details on the System's: - o Section II Assets - Section III Liabilities - o Section IV Contributions - o Section V Financial Statement Information - In the Appendices, we conclude our report with detailed information describing the System's membership (Appendix A), actuarial assumptions and methods employed (Appendix B), a summary of pertinent Plan Provisions (Appendix C), and the System's historical information (Appendix D).
+- In Section I, Board Summary, we describe the purpose of an actuarial valuation and summarize the key results found in this valuation. - The Main Body of the report presents details on the System's: - Section II Identification and Assessment of Risk - Section III Assets - Section IV Liabilities - Section V Contributions - Section VI Financial Statement Information - In the Appendices, we conclude our report with detailed information describing the System's membership (Appendix A), actuarial assumptions and methods employed (Appendix B), a summary of pertinent Plan Provisions (Appendix C), and the System's historical information (Appendix D).

-Information required by GASB Statements No. 67 and No. 68 for the year ending September 30, 2018 has been provided in a separate report.
+Information required by GASB Statements No. 67 and No. 68 for the year ending September 30, 2019 has been provided in a separate report.